 - Due to insurance requirements, you must be at least 23 years of age

-- Work History: You must submit a full 10-year work history on the CWRV application including accounting for any employment date gaps.
+- Work History: You must submit a complete 10-year work history on the CWRV application including accounting for any employment date gaps.
 If you are retired, have been self-employed, and/or unemployed for any period of time, it must be listed/accounted for in the work history section of the application.

 - Pass a company road test

 - Plate Rental: Transporter plates will be assigned to each contractor during orientation.
-The rental fee is $10.00 per month.
+The rental fee is only $10.00 per month.

 - It is the contractor’s responsibility to provide standard Comprehensive & Collision coverage for their truck.
 The bobtail coverage is in addition to this standard coverage.

 - A copy of your vehicle registration must be submitted

 - Compatible Blue Tooth printer for your truck to print logs daily.
 The D.O.T. can request printed copies of the last 7 days activity